Gaurav0963/invoice-reimbursement-system/README.md

 ## ⚙️ Technical Details

-- **Embedding Model**: HuggingFace’s `sentence-transformers/all-MiniLM-L6-v2` is used to generate semantic embeddings of invoice and policy chunks.
+- **Embedding Model**: HuggingFace’s `sentence-transformers/all-mpnet-base-v2` is used to generate semantic embeddings of invoice and policy chunks.
-- **Vector Database**: ChromaDB is used in persistent mode to store vectors locally, supporting filtering by metadata such as employee name, date, and policy type.
+- **Vector Database**: ChromaDB is used in persistent mode to store vectors locally, supporting filtering by metadata such as employee name, status, reason, and date.
-- **LLM**: Groq’s API is integrated to handle reasoning and response generation using LLaMA-2 or similar transformer models.
+- **LLM**: Groq’s API is integrated to handle reasoning and response generation using `llama3-70b-8192`.
 - **Chunking**: Documents are split into overlapping text chunks using LangChain's `RecursiveCharacterTextSplitter` to optimize semantic retention.
 - **Architecture**:
-  - PDF Loader ➜ Text Splitter ➜ Embeddings ➜ ChromaDB
+  - PDF Loader -> Text Extractor and Cleaner -> Embeddings -> ChromaDB
-  - User Query ➜ Embedding ➜ Similarity Search ➜ Prompt ➜ LLM Response
+  - User Query -> Embedding -> Similarity Search -> Prompt -> LLM Response

 ---